ankane/opt/README.md

 x2 = Opt::Binary.new("x2")
 ```

-MIP with semi-continuous variables - *HiGHS only at the moment* [unreleased]
+MIP with semi-continuous variables - *HiGHS only at the moment*

 ```ruby
 x1 = Opt::SemiContinuous.new(2.., "x1")